Expand To Show Full Article

 Wrapping Up

-Fiberock vs. Cement Board, while picking between these two, you need to consider some aspects.
+Fiberock and Cement Board, while picking between these two, you need to consider some aspects.
 Fiberock is a great option for most tile installations, but if you live in an area with high water exposure or have a lot of foot traffic, Cement Board may be your best option.

 It’s more durable than Fiberock, and because it’s waterproof, it doesn’t need a moisture barrier to protect against water damage.
 I am sure you are going to pick the suitable one for you.
 Cheers!